vsouza/awesome-ios/README.md

 * [Swizzlean](https://github.com/rbaumbach/Swizzlean) - An Objective-C Swizzle Helper Class
 * [AppDevKit](https://github.com/yahoo/AppDevKit) - AppDevKit is an iOS development library that provides developers with useful features to fulfill their everyday iOS app development needs.
 * [Tweaks](https://github.com/facebook/Tweaks) - An easy way to fine-tune, and adjust parameters for iOS apps in development.
+* [fastlane-plugin-versioning](https://github.com/SiarheiFedartsou/fastlane-plugin-versioning) - Extends fastlane versioning actions.
+Allows to set/get versions without using agvtool and do some other small tricks.

 # Rapid Development
 * [Playgrounds](https://github.com/krzysztofzablocki/Playgrounds) - Playgrounds for Objective-C for extremely fast prototyping / learning.